-Note: Most electrical clock malfunctions can be corrected by turning the power off to the range for about 15 minutes.
+Note: Most electrical clock malfunctions can be corrected by turning the power off to the range for about 15 seconds.
 (Clock and Control will reset itself).

-Problem Check What To Do Nothing will operate Is the power cord plugged into a live circuit with proper voltage?
-Has a household fuse blown or a circuit breaker tripped?
+Problem Check What To Do Nothing will operate Is the power cord plugged into a live circuit with proper voltage?Has a household fuse blown or a circuit breaker tripped?
 Plug the power cord into a live circuit with proper voltage.
 Replace fuse or reset breaker.
 The oven will not operate Has the clock been set?
 Have the controls been set correctly?
 Has a delayed start been programmed?
-Refer to instructions for setting the electronic controls (page 18).
+Refer to instructions for setting the electronic controls (page 15).
 Wait for the start time.
 The electric surface elements will not operate Has a household fuse blown or a circuit breaker tripped?
 Are the control knobs set correctly?
 Is a control knob sticking or broken?
 Replace household fuse or reset circuit breaker.
 Push control knobs in before turning to a setting.
-See LUBRICATION (page 20).
+See LUBRICATION (page 17).
 Cooktop control knobs will not turn Are you pushing in before turning?
-See LUBRICATION page 20. • Push control knobs in before turning to a setting.
+See LUBRICATION page 17.
+Push control knobs in before turning to a setting.
 Call factory for help.
-The self-cleaning cycle will not operate Does the range clock show the correct time of day?
-Has a delayed start time been programmed?
-Reset clock to show the correct time of day (page 18).
+The self-cleaning cycle will not operate Does the range clock show the correct time of day?Has a delayed start time been programmed?
+Reset clock to show the correct time of day (page 15).
 Wait for the start time to be reached or reset for immediate start.
 Fan runs after oven is shut off • This is normal.
 The fan will stop running when the oven has cooled.
-Control is "locked up" (meaning no buttons will function) • There has been a power interruption. • Reset the main power breaker to the range.
+Control is "locked up" (meaning no buttons will function) There has been a power interruption.
+Reset the main power breaker to the range.
 Cooking results are not what you expected Is the range level?
 Is the oven preheated before baking?
 Has the recipe been tested or is it from a reliable source?
 Is the pan used the type or size recommended in a reliable cookbook?
 Is there proper air circulation around the pan when baking?
 Does cooking utensil fit the surface burner being used?
-Level range (see Installation instructions page ).
+Level range (see Installation instructions page 6).
 Preheat oven when called for in recipe.
 Use only tested recipes from a reliable source.
 Refer to a reliable cookbook for recommended pan type and size.
 Allow 1" to 2" (3.5-5 cm) of air space on all sides of pan.
 Pan should be the same size or slightly larger than surface element being used.

-GAS TROUBLESHOOTING

-Problem Check What To Do Ignitor doesn't spark when knobs are turned to light.
+GAS TROUBLESHOOTING \Box Problem Check What To Do Ignitor doesn't spark when knobs are turned to light.
+Dirt on ignitor, defective spark module or valve switch.
 Clean ignitors and area between ignitor and burner.
 Replace module or valve switch.
 Burners spark but one does not light.
-Check burner, cap, ignitor and orifice for dirt Clean dirt from burner, cap or orifice.
+Check burner, cap, ignite Check burner, cap, ignitor and orifice for dirt.
+Clean dirt from burner, cap or orifice.
 Spark occurs at ignitor when all control knobs are off.
+Module.
+Water has been spilled on control panel.
 Replace module.
 Unplug range and let control panel dry overnight.